hannotify/pattern-matching-small-enhancement-or-major-feature/sections/6-future-expansions.md

 This means it will probably become an official JEP in the near future.
 So chances are this feature will be targeted at one of the next Java releases.

-The JEP also contains support for unnamed variables, by the way.
+The JEP will also support for unnamed local variables, by the way.
-[TODO: hele JEP doorlezen en hier nog aanvullen]
+(example: catching an exception but not planning to use the exception variable)

 ---